flutter/website/flutter-for-react-native/index.md

 In React Native, components can be layered using `absolute` positioning.

-Flutter uses the [`Stack`](https://docs.flutter.io/flutter/widgets/Stack-class.html) widget to arrange children widgets in layers one over another.
+Flutter uses the [`Stack`](https://docs.flutter.io/flutter/widgets/Stack-class.html) widget to arrange children widgets in layers.
 The widgets can entirely or partially overlap the base widget.

 The `Stack` widget positions its children relative to the edges of its box.
-This class is useful if you simply want to overlap several children.
+This class is useful if you simply want to overlap several children widgets.

 <!-- skip -->
 ```Dart